rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/how-to-create-a-custom-homepage.md

 original_id: how-to-create-a-custom-homepage
 ---

-> ⚠️ Note: This guide has been deprecated as the release of Reaction 2.0.
+> ⚠️ Note: This guide has been deprecated as the release of Demand.0.
 The latest custom home page guide can be found [here](https://docs.reactioncommerce.com/docs/swag-shop-5).

 ## Step 1: Create a new custom plugin